jsphuebner/stm32-car/README.md

 # Compiling
-You will need the arm-none-eabi toolchain: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads The only external depedency is libopencm3 which I forked.
+You will need the arm-none-eabi toolchain: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads The only external depedencies are libopencm3 and libopeninv.
 You can download and build this dependency by typing

 `make get-deps`